sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/3._Auxilary_Data_Structures/3._Tries/3._Types_of_Tries/0_index.md

 # 3. Types of Tries
 Created Sunday 08 March 2020

 - Why did we chose tries over hashmaps?
 1. Due to less space usage.
 Words with some same initial length do not use space.
-2. Somehwat better time complexity.
+2. Somewhat better time complexity.
 3. **Tries help with search suggestions as we type ~ O(words with same initial length).
 This is impossible with hashmaps - O(size of dictionary).**

 ---
 Types of tries:
 1. Compressed tries - More space optimization.

 Here we club (consecutive strings which have only one children) together.
 Clubbing is **allowed **both at the ends and in-between as well.